posmocoop/bike-index/pretest_panel/README.md

 | XXX  | bike_frequency | selten | 1 | 2020-09-20 | |
 | XXX  | bike_frequency | taeglich | 1 | 2020-09-20  | 2021-10-09 |

 Last row: an example after an update, values and keys can switch from 0 to 1 and vice versa.
-That is why it is meaninful to store zero values as well.
-We might also extend the DB in the future.
+That is why it is meaninful to store zero values as well for the topics with multiple options (only bike_frequency wouldn't need an additional value, as it will always be 1).
+We might also modify or extend the DB in the future, so it is good to use all options.